tirr-c/jxl-oxide/crates/jxl-oxide-cli/README.md

 This binary crate provides useful programs that makes use of jxl-oxide.

-- `jxl-dec`: JPEG XL image decoder.
+- `jxl-dec`: Decodes JPEG XL image.
+- `jxl-info`: Prints information about JPEG XL image.